carpentries/instructor-training/episodes/20-checkout.md

 request, which serves as a "request" to make changes, and can also be discussed before changes are merged.

-If contributing on GitHub is new for you, this [guide](https://github.com/dmgt/swc_github_flow/blob/master/for_novice_contributors.md) that is customized to the Carpentries workflow.
+If contributing on GitHub is new for you, see this [guide](https://github.com/dmgt/swc_github_flow/blob/master/for_novice_contributors.md) that is customized to the Carpentries workflow.

 ### What's in a Badge?